-During the time I've been in a position to shape the curricula of 7100 and 7101, I have learned to see these courses not just as modes of content delivery, and as laboratories for teachers, and as research in learning, but as arguments.
-Writing 7100 and Writing 7101 take rhetorical positions relative to the students who enroll in them.
+During the years I've been positioned to shape the curricula of 7100: Teaching Writing and 7101: Teaching in the Major Seminar, I have learned to see these courses not just as modes of content delivery but also as laboratories for teachers, and as research in learning.
+More surprisingly, I've learned to see these courses as arguments.
 These courses argue for themselves as professional development.
-Explaining why we make this argument requires discussing some features of research institutions that will likely be news to no one reading this article.
-I frame my remarks primarily with a discussion about Writing 7100.^[8]
+Explaining this rhetorical function requires discussing some features of research institutions that will likely be news to no one reading this article.
+I frame my remarks primarily with a discussion about Writing 7100.9

-To understand the curriculum of Writing 7100, it helps to understand how Cornell first year writing seminars differ from one another, and what they have in common.
-First year writing seminar instructors, whether graduate students or faculty, must follow certain guidelines.^[9] Within these parameters, instructors have considerable freedom to design discipline based courses based on topics of their choice.
+Cornell's first-year writing seminar instructors, whether graduate students or faculty, must follow certain guidelines.
+10 Within these parameters, instructors have considerable freedom to design discipline-based courses on topics of their choice.